Category: Nonfiction

 • The Hidden Habits Of Genius by Craig Wright

 The Hidden Habits Of Genius by Craig Wright is a self-improvement / biography book published in 2020.
-After examining Einstein, Mozart, and Da Vinci’s brains and genes, scientists haven’t found evidence of anything biologically predicting their future successes.
+After examining people’s genes such as Einstein, Mozart, and Da Vinci, scientists haven’t found evidence of anything biologically predicting future success.
 Genius involves the complicated expression of too many hidden personal traits to be reduced to a single…

 • Small Giants by Bo Burlingham